saa1605/search_engine/README.md

 All python code to be run can be found in the src folder.
 Please make sure that Python > 3.5 and Numpy is installed before running.

+Put the ohsumed.88-91, query.ohsu.1-63 and qrels.ohsu.88-91 files in a data folder in the main directory.

 The folder consists of 5 Python Files